Universite-Gustave-Eiffel/NoiseCapture/README.md

 ## Description
 NoiseCapture App is an Android App project for measuring environmental noise using a smartphone.
 The goal is to produce relevant noise indicators from audio processing, including a geospatial representation.
 Measurements can be shared with the community in order to produce participatory noise maps.
 NoiseCapture App is a part of global infrastructure, _i.e._ a Spatial Data Infrastructure (SDI), called the OnoM@p SDI, that allows to process and represent the geospatial information.

-* A full description of the whole OnoM@p SDI, including the NoiseCapture App, is given in the [wiki pages](https://github.com/Ifsttar/NoiseCapture/wiki).
+* A **full description** of the whole OnoM@p SDI, including the NoiseCapture App, is given in the [wiki pages](https://github.com/Ifsttar/NoiseCapture/wiki).
-* A user guide, for the use of the NoiseCapture App, is proposed within the NoiseCapture App (see the 'Help' page in the menu of NoiseCapture App).
-This user guide can also be displyed [here as an html page](https://raw.githubusercontent.com/Ifsttar/NoiseCapture/e110b3170edc6a60e585d3dd78380d80c82366e2/app/src/main/assets/html/help.html).
+* A **user guide**, for the use of the NoiseCapture App, is proposed within the NoiseCapture App (see the 'Help' page in the menu of NoiseCapture App).

 ## Features